IPIC-Lab/IRSAM/README.md

-# Training instruction for HQ-SAM
+# Training instruction for IRSAM

 We organize the training folder as follows.
 ```